Lcarlest/Project-BIT2053-Fundamental-of-Modern-Data/README.md

 ## The Functioning of BI Dashboard
 The Power BI dashboard allows users to:
 - Filter by region, category, and time period
+- Remove error, redundant and cleaning up data
 - Drill down into product sub-categories for detailed analysis
 - Compare sales vs profit with interactive visuals
 - Identify discount impact on revenue and margins